We have a uniform policy which outlines everything you need to know about appearance in School, including hair, style of shoes and skirt lengths.

 The Direct Clothing Company Limited supplies all of our School uniform and we have a well-stocked School shop on-site at Ballard.
 Unfortunately, due to COVID-19, we are unable to open our shop at the moment, however please email us if you have any questions and to organise a pick up slot for your new uniform.

-To buy your new uniform please click through to the online store here.
+Online Shop: To buy your new uniform, please click through to the online store here.

 If you wish to sell any uniform, please fill in the form – Second-hand sales form

 All items of clothing should be clearly marked with the pupil’s name.